 I will generally use the Variant when I’m testing or are unsure of some variable in my shave (or if I just feel like it).
 But the rest of the time the OneBlade gets the nod: OneBlade’s combination of design, performance, and…well…sexiness keeps me returning to it again and again.

 OneBlade’s design has changed a bit since my first meeting with them, but I think they’ve been mostly evolutionary vs. revolutionary.
-But perhaps putting the expensive Genesis technology into the much more affordable Core razor deserves some extra attention!
-So I’ll separate my comments into Genesis and Core sections here.
+But perhaps putting the expensive Genesis technology into the much more affordable Core and Hybrid razors deserve some extra attention!
+So I’ll separate my comments into Genesis, Core, and Hybrid sections here.

 OneBlade took a “no holds barred” approach to designing Genesis, looking for a razor that would be familiar and friendly to those who used cartridge razors but who were looking for an upgraded experience, but also interesting to the shaving enthusiast as well.
 They tried a “blank slate” approach and did not limit the design budget, nor the cost of goods sold or target retail cost constraint (typical parameters in most any product development effort).
 Initially, the product design efforts allowed for a completely new blade design but when OneBlade discovered the Feather FHS blade they realized that was the type of blade they were looking for.
 Research took about six months set the stage for the engineering front.